-Spring Chinook Salmon spawning ground surveys began on August 4, 2016 and concluded on September 23 (Appendix D).
-Summer Chinook Salmon spawning ground surveys in 2016 began October 3 and concluded on November 16 (Appendix D).
+Spring Chinook Salmon spawning ground surveys began on July 12, 2017 and concluded on September 27.
+Summer Chinook Salmon spawning ground surveys in 2017 began October 2 and concluded on November 8.
 Although ESA-listed Bull Trout Salvelinus confluentus are present in the Entiat River they are not known to spawn in the reaches surveyed during this study (Nelson et al. 2008).

 Redd surveys consisted of surveying reaches of the Entiat River by walking or rafting downstream throughout the spawning period.
-Redds were identified as areas of gravel disturbance larger than 1.5 m in length x 0.5 m with a distinguishable pit and tailspill area.
-Unlike in past years no flagging or physical markers were used to mark redds in the Entiat River.
+Redds were identified as areas of gravel disturbance larger than 1.5 m in length x 0.5 m in width with a distinguishable pit and tailspill area.
+Unlike in past years (1994-2015) no flagging or physical markers were used to mark redds in the Entiat River in 2017.
 In 2016 the USFWS switched from paper notebooks, a GPS unit, a camera and flagging to a tablet computer.
-Each redd was marked on satellite images using the GIS Pro App by Garafa on an iPad ®.
+Each redd was marked on satellite images and photographed using the GIS Pro App by Garafa on an iPad®.

 Spawn timing and spatial distribution of redds were examined for both runs.
 Peak spawning was designated as the week in which the greatest number of new redds were observed.
 Spatial distribution of redds was examined throughout the surveyed sections.
-Spawn timing and the spatial distribution of redds was compared to the 2006-2015 averages (10-year average), because this was a period of consistent survey methods.
+Spawn timing and the spatial distribution of redds was compared to the 2007-2016 averages (10-year average), as this was a period of consistent survey methods.